MattWindsor91/baps3-spec/comms/internal/protocol.md

 The BAPS3 Internal API sits atop a text-based protocol based upon [POSIX shell][] conventions.

+## Rationale

+We use a shell-style protocol because:

+* It is lightweight and relatively easy to parse;
+* It is a good match for the command-and-arguments style of the BAPS3 API;
+* The shell style of escaping is convenient for escaping paths (especially on Windows, where the single-quote syntax can avoid needing to escape every backslash in a Windows path), which are common arguments to BAPS3 commands (`load`, `enqueue`, and so on).

+A disadvantage is that it is impossible to perform a context-free splitting of input into lines; the line-feed character could be escaped.
+However, since the usual transport used by the BAPS3 protocol is TCP, and most TCP libraries provide unbuffered input in chunks which may be smaller or larger than one line, we rarely need this luxury.

 ## Encoding

 API users __must__ support the sending and receiving of all single-byte UTF-8